shreyas253/variational_NP_BMM/README.md

 INTRODUCTION
 ------------
-The following is a toolbox that performs variational inferences of Baysina mixture models.
-The implimentation currently includes Gaussian mixture models and Von Mises-Fisher mixture models.
-The priors on the weight distribution include non-paramteric disributions such as the Dirichlet proecess and the Pitman-Yor process, and parametric distributions such as the Dirichlet distribution.
+The following is a toolbox that performs variational inferences of Bayesian mixture models.
+The implementation currently includes Gaussian mixture models and Von Mises-Fisher mixture models.
+The priors on the weight distribution include non-parametric distributions such as the Dirichlet process and the Pitman-Yor process, and parametric distributions such as the Dirichlet distribution.

 This also forms the source code related to our work